https://newsletter.po.creamermedia.com

 The loan is part of the third Development Policy Operation to support structural reforms to enhance the efficiency, resilience and sustainability of the country’s infrastructure services.

-The third Development Policy Operation includes participation from DFIs the World Bank, KFW Development Bank, Japan International Cooperation Agency and the Organisation of the Petroleum Exporting Countries Fund for International Development, or OPEC Fund.
+The third Development Policy Operation includes participation from DFIs the World Bank, KFW Development Bank and the Organisation of the Petroleum Exporting Countries Fund for International Development, or OPEC Fund.

 This new agreement highlights the importance of South Africa’s partnership with the AfDB in advancing South Africa’s development agenda.
 The first policy loan was concluded in 2023 to support South Africa's JET, Treasury says.